 - 97. Verlin sells a commercial building and receives \$50,000 in cash and a note for \$50,000 at 10 percent interest.
-Verlin's adjusted basis in the building on the date of sale is \$40,000 and he collects only the \$50,000 down payment in the year of the sale.

-- If Verlin elects to recognize the total gain on the property in the year of sale, calculate the taxable gain.
-Assuming Verlin uses the installment sale method, calculate the taxable gain he must report for the year of the sale. b. - Assuming Verlin collects \$10,000 (not including interest) of the note principal in the year following the year of sale, calculate the amount of income recognized under the installment sale method.
+Verlin's adjusted basis in the building on the date of sale is \$40,000 and he collects only the \$50,000 down payment in the year of the sale. - a.
+If Verlin elects to recognize the total gain on the property in the year of sale, calculate the taxable gain. - b.
+Assuming Verlin uses the installment sale method, calculate the taxable gain he must report for the year of the sale. - c.
+Assuming Verlin collects \$10,000 (not including interest) of the note principal in the year following the year of sale, calculate the amount of income recognized under the installment sale method.

-98. 3.
-During 2013, Ethel exchanges a machine for another machine in a like-kind exchange.
-Ethel's adjusted basis in the machine given up is \$8,000, and she receives a machine worth \$12,000 plus \$2,000 cash. a. b. c.
-Calculate the amount of gain realized by Ethel on the exchange.
-Calculate the amount of the gain that must be recognized by Ethel on the transaction.
+- 98. During 2013, Ethel exchanges a machine for another machine in a like-kind exchange.
+Ethel's adjusted basis in the machine given up is \$8,000, and she receives a machine worth \$12,000 plus \$2,000 cash. - a.
+Calculate the amount of gain realized by Ethel on the exchange. - b.
+Calculate the amount of the gain that must be recognized by Ethel on the transaction. - c.
 Calculate Ethel's basis in the new machine.

-99. Mill the r owner of M&N Milling exchanged a milling machine used in his ing's basis in the machine was \$20,000 and the owner still owes \$ machine.
-The other party to the exchange, M. Grinding, assumed transferred a newer and smaller machine worth \$30,000 to M&N 6,000 related to the purchase of he liability along with the machine 1.
-Rea 2.
-Rea culate M&N Milling's elized gain on the exchange. elized gain on the exchange. culate the adjusted basis of the newer machine. \$ \$ \$
+99. The owner of M&N Milling exchanged a milling machine used in his business for a new one.
+M&N Milling's basis in the machine was \$20,000 and the owner still owes \$6,000 related to the purchase of the machine.
+The other party to the exchange, M. Grinding, assumed the liability along with the machine and transferred a newer and smaller machine worth \$30,000 to M&N Milling.

-- a.
-Calculate Penny's realized gain, if any, on the exchange. - b.
-Calculate Penny's recognized gain, if any, on the exchange. - c.
-Calculate Penny's basis in the property received.
+a.
+Calculate M&N Milling's

+- 1. Realized gain on the exchange.

+- 2. Recognized gain on the exchange.

+- b.
+Calculate the adjusted basis of the newer machine.